EvilBorsch/openrouter-tgbot/README.md

    - Check your OpenRouter API key
    - Verify you have credits in your account
    - Ensure model name is correct
+   - Note: Bot waits up to 2 minutes for API responses

 4. **Bot not responding**
    - Check logs: `make logs`